Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

-You can taste the wines of Chania, either in a monastery, in the wineries of the region or even in a wine cellar in the center of town.
-Or you can travel all the way to the east to discover what is the wine production like in Lasithi.
+You can taste the wines of Chania, either in a monastery, in the wineries of the region, or even in a wine cellar in the center of town.
+Or you can travel all the way to the east to discover what is wine production like in Lasithi.

-Cretan wine is making some noise worldwide too, so why not checking what the local association Wines of Crete has to tell you about the regional varieties and wine production on the island.
+Cretan wine is making some noise worldwide too, so why not check what the local Wines of Crete have to tell you about the regional varieties and wine production on the island?

-Let’s now see the top things to do in each region of Crete
+Let’s now see the top things to do in Crete, region by region…

 11. Explore the Old Town of Chania

 The second most important city in Crete is Chania, on the west of the island.

 Other than being a modern town with plenty of activities for every taste, Chania is also home to the most captivating old town in Crete (and some would even argue that’s the prettiest in Greece!).

 The Old Town of Chania is a maze of cobblestone alleys, colorful Venetian houses, and other stunning buildings that speak volumes of the city’s history and the foreign rules that the whole island underwent.

 In this ancient seaside town, ancient Turkish minarets share the skyline with Catholic churches and bell towers, but also with the Orthodox cathedral, a few old-time monasteries, and several museums.